 The Founders of Pines International envisioned the Wilderness Community Education Foundation (WCEF) before the company itself was formed.
-They saw PINES as a profit making company that would serve as a means for accomplishing the goals of the Foundation.
+They saw PINES as a profit making company that would use its profits as a means for accomplishing the goals of the non-profit Foundation.
 Those goals include protecting land from unenlightened development and supporting sustainable environmental practices.
 Our main goal is to help provide good nutrition, especially for the poor.

 The WCEF Restores Native Prairie

-This picture is of a field the WCEF converted to native prairie grasses.
+The picture above is of a field the WCEF converted to native prairie grasses.
 The Foundation identifies potential erodible fields on lands purchased and converts them to native prairie when possible.

 Establishing Permanent Wildlife Refuges

 In the 1980s and 1990s, most of the contributions to the WCEF came from PINES itself.
 The WCEF used those funds to purchase more than 700 acres of woodlands and prairie as a permanent wildlife refuge owned and protected by the WCEF.
 PINES purchased more than 1,000 additional acres for its organic farming operations.
 The company brought all these lands into certified organic status within three years from the date of purchase.

 Another 5,000 acres of woodland and native prairie are owned by the University of Kansas Endowment Association.
 Those tracts are contiguous to land owned by PINES and the WCEF resulting in one of the largest expanses of undeveloped land in Northeastern Kansas.
 All the land is supported by sustainable organic practices.